isgyane/YouTube-Tutorials/Excel Tutorials/2024.09.14 Invoice App Project/README.md

 Finally, you can export the invoice as a **PDF**:
 - Press **Ctrl+P** to access the print menu.
 - Choose **Microsoft Print to PDF** and save the file.
+- Alternatively, select your printer if you prefer to print a hard copy of the invoice.

 ## Conclusion